-DAY 8 - Scenic drive through the mountains to Chichkan Gorge
+DAY 8 - Scenic drive through the mountains to Suusamyr Valley

-We spend the day on the road through the wild mountain scenery of the Inner Tien Shan Mountains as we make our way west.
-We drive through the stunning Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and the stunning Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of 2000-3200m between the dramatic ridges of Kyrgyz and Suusamyr valley at the Suusamyr valley and Suusamyr valley aand Talas Ala-Too and stretches for some 155km.
+We spend the day on the road driving through the wild mountain scenery of the inner Tien Shan Mountains as we make our way west.
+Our drive takes us along the stunning Suusamyr valley, which is situated at an altitude of 2000-3200m between the dramatic ridges of Kyrgyz and Talas Ala-Too and stretches for some 155km.
 During the summer alpine grasses cover the whole valley, whilst the winter months see it blanketed with snow.
-We make stops for photo opportunities where we can along the way as we make out 400km journey to Chichkan Gorge.
+There will be plenty of stops for photo opportunities along the way as we make our 320km journey across the passes to Suusamyr Valley.

-Accommodation: Oson Motel (or similar)
+Accommodation: Baytur Resort (or similar)

-DAY 9 - Walking in Chichkan Gorge; free afternoon
+DAY 9 - Walking in Chichkan Gorge; afternoon drive to Toktogul Reservoir

-We have the day to enjoy a couple of leisurely walks.
-After breakfast we take a short drive following the course of the Chichkan River to the junction with its tributary, the It-Agar River.
+After breakfast we set off on a scenic drive along the Ala-Bel pass (3175m) before following the course of the Chichkan River to the junction with its tributary, the It-Agar River.
 From here we start a mostly easy walk on an earth trail which is stony in some sections.
-The path follows the It-Agar River about 3km uphill, before arriving at the small, but impressive and beautiful alpine Lake of Saz Kul.
-The walk is around one hour up and half an hour down.
-We have time to enjoy this picturesque place.
-Later on we take a short drive to a marble mine which is the starting point of our second easy walk, which takes us up through juniper and spruce forests to a small waterfall which streams into a large rocky bowl.
-The walk is around half an hour up and 15 minutes down.
+The path follows the It-Agar River for about three kilometres uphill, before arriving at the small, but impressive and beautiful alpine Lake of Saz Kul.
+The walk is around two hours up and one hour down.
+After some time enjoying this picturesque place we drive along a winding road that follows the Naryn River all the way to the Toktogul Resevoir, the largest reservoir in all of Central Asia and our base for the night.

-Accommodation: Oson Motel (or similar)
+Accommodation: Kok-Bel Hotel (or similar)

-DAY 10 - Drive to Dialal-Abad for homestay
+DAY 10 - Mountain drive to Dialal-Abad.

-Today we leave Chichkan and again drive through the wild landscapes that make Kyrgyzstan such a memorable place to visit.
-Our destination is Dialal-Abad, small town at the north-eastern end of the Fergana Valley and nestled in the foothills of the Baba Ata Mountains.
-The town has a Muslim and mainly Uzbek community, and here we stay in guesthouses where we can experience the genuine hospitality of these mountain people.
+Today we leave Toktogul and again drive through the wild landscapes that make Kyrgyzstan such a memorable place to visit.
+Our destination is Djalal-Abad, located at the north-eastern end of the Fergana Valley and nestled in the foothills of the Baba Ata Mountains.
+The city is well-known for its spas and is responsible for producing several brands of mineral water sold across Central Asia.
+It is an also important agricultural hub, providing the majority of the fruit and vegetables for the region.
+Upon arrival, the rest of the afternoon is free to either explore or to relax after the day's drive.

-Accommodation: Djalal-Abad Family Homestay (or similar)
+Accommodation: Rosa Park hotel (or similar)